Akali Build Guide by Bryun

 One of the main reasons why this item is chosen is because of the passive along with the 80 ability power, and 5 movement speed.
 After using an ability your next auto attack will deal physical bonus damage refreshing every two seconds.
 Scaling with ability power this item gives even more burst to your Mark of the Assassin than you had before.
 The key is to time your combo right so you get both procs on Lich Bane activated when using Mark of the Assassin.

 Get this item if they have one major threat.
 With the active passive you can burst down the enemy quickly. leaving the enemy team with no real damage.
+This item is situational, should consider buying if they only have one real threat.

 If you are doing really well in the game, and not dying.
 I highly encourage you to buy this item, with 20 stacks and a Rabadon's Deathcap you'll be taking an enemy champion down before anyone can react.

-Buy this item if they have a lot of crowd control.
+Are you the main focus, and the only threat on your team?
 When enemies see you with this item it discourages the enemy team to target you since you've become a harder target to kill.

 Buy this item if they have a LeBlanc, Veigar, or any high spell damage caster.
 Although this item includes mana, it provides you with 375 health and a shield that negates any ability once until it re-activates in 45 seconds.
 Useful against champions with ultimates like Ashe's ( Enchanted Crystal Arrow), Amumu's ( Curse of the Sad Mummy), Malphite's ( Unstoppable Force), etc.